How to Prepare 1099-MISC Forms—Step by Step

-You can get 1099-MISC forms from office supply stores, or from the IRS.
-You cannot use a 1099-MISC form you download from the Internet because the red ink on Copy A is special and can't be copied.
+You can get 1099-MISC forms from office supply stores or from the IRS.
+You cannot use a 1099-MISC form you download from the Internet because the red ink on Copy A is special and cannot be copied.
 You must use the official form.

-Common errors in completing 1099 forms include using the form for the wrong year, not using the correct form, sending the form to the wrong person or company, failing to include all requested information, and other form errors.
+Common errors in completing 1099 forms include using the form for the wrong year, not using the correct form, sending the form to the wrong person or company, and failing to include all requested information.

 Print and Distribute Forms

 The 1099-MISC is a multi-part form.
-Here are the parts of this form and where to send each:
+Here are the parts of this form and where to send each one: